NicknineTheEagle/Frostbite-Scripts/README.md

    * Frostbite Engine 2 (2011-2012) - Battlefield 3, Need for Speed: The Run, ...
  * frostbite3
    * Frostbite Engine 3 (2013-present) - Battlefield 4, Need for Speed: Rivals, ...
-   * Newest games from 2018 and later (Star Wars: Battlefront II, Battlefield V, FIFA 19, Anthem) are not supported yet.
+* frostbite3-layoutchange
+   * Frostbite Engine 3 (2018-present) - Battlefront 2.
+Battlefield V

 IMPORTANT!
 Some games require proprietary libraries that I can't distribute here.
 You'll need to get them youself if you want to extract those games:
  * Some X360 games use X360 compression on some SB files.
 Find Xbox 360 File Decompression Tool (xbdecompress.exe) and put it into thirdparty directory.